DimonSmart/StronglyTypedDictionary/README.md

-# CustomizedDictionary - Strongly Typed Dictionary Generator for .NET
+# StronglyTypedDictionary - Strongly Typed Dictionary Generator for .NET

 ## Overview

 In modern software development, strongly typed identifiers (IDs) have become increasingly popular, offering an enhanced level of type safety and reducing the risk of misusing IDs of different entities.
 However, when working with dictionaries that map these IDs to corresponding entities or attributes, developers often face limitations due to the generic "key-value" terminology used by traditional dictionaries.
 This can lead to confusion, especially when handling multiple dictionaries within the same context, as each dictionary's purpose and the nature of its keys and values become obscured.

-CustomizedDictionary aims to bridge this gap by providing a powerful code generation tool that allows developers to define dictionaries with domain-specific naming conventions for both keys and values.
+StronglyTypedDictionary aims to bridge this gap by providing a powerful code generation tool that allows developers to define dictionaries with domain-specific naming conventions for both keys and values.
 This approach not only improves code readability and maintainability but also aligns dictionary usage more closely with the domain model, ensuring a more intuitive development experience.

 ## Features